GeorgeCiesinski/restaurant-page/README.md

 ## Learning Points

 The purpose of this section is to note a few of the things I learned in order to complete this project successfully.
 This project was particularly challenging as I had to learn lots of new concepts and tools, and this process took me weeks of reading and many days of failed attempts.
-Despite this, I somehow overcame my challenges, so I wanted to talk about them a bit.

 ### What is a Favicon?